alexfoxy/lax.js/README.md

 ## To Do / Ideas
 * Implement a tween for scroll wheels to remove reliance on smoothscroll
 * A way to add weight/momentum to moving objecs
+* More cool demos
+* More concise read me for react / vue.js
 * ~~Support for sprite sheet animations~~